h2o/h2o/deps/mruby/doc/guides/gc-arena-howto.md

 portable way.
 Therefore, we cannot use this method if we'd like to implement highly portable runtime, like mruby.

-So we came up with an another plan to implement "conservative GC" in mruby.
+So we came up with another plan to implement "conservative GC" in mruby.

 Again, the problem is when an object which was created in C function, becomes no longer referenced in the Ruby world, and cannot be treated as garbage.